kyaiooiayk/Awesome-Python-Programming-Notes/tutorials/Unittesting/README.md

 ## Coverage
 - Coverage measurement is typically used to gauge the effectiveness of tests.
 It can show which parts of your code are being exercised by tests, and which are not.
 - Install it with: `pip install coverage`
 - Run your test as usual as: `python test.py`
 - Find out how much of your code you tested with: `coverage test.py`
+- To generate the coverage report in HTML format: `python -m coverage html`
 ***

 ## Available tutorials